Confidence Interval: How to Find it: The Easy Way!

 confidence interval for a proportion 1

 The formula might look daunting, but all you really need are two pieces of information: the z-score and the P-hat.
-You should be familiar with looking up z-scores from previous sections on the normal distribution (if you need a refresher, be sure to watch the above video) and P-hat is just dividing the number of events by the number of trials.
+You should be familiar with looking up z-scores from previous sections on the normal distribution and P-hat is just dividing the number of events by the number of trials.
 Once you’ve figured those two items out, the rest is basic math.

 Example question: Calculate a 95% confidence interval for the true population proportion using the following data: